 Why don’t planes crash more often from mechanical failure?
-With all the moving parts inside a plane, it seems that something would break fairly easily.
-So, why doesn’t that happen?
-One primary reason: checklists.
+With all the moving parts inside a plane, something seems to break fairly easily, so why doesn’t that happen?
+One primary reason is checklists.

-Before pilots push the button for taxiing and take-off, they perform an extensive pre-flight checklist to ensure everything is functioning exactly as it should be.
+Before pilots push the button for taxiing and takeoff, they perform an extensive pre-flight checklist to ensure everything functions exactly as it should.

 1. Pick a good keyword to focus on.

-The first step is to pick the search term or phrase you want the post to show up.
-If I am writing about the best dog toys for small dogs, I’ll want to find out what people are actually searching for.
+The first step is to pick the search term or phrase you want the post to appear for.
+For example, if I am writing about the best dog toys for small dogs, I’ll want to find out what people are actually searching for.

-The easiest way to do this is to use Google Keyword Planner, a free tool that will show you an estimate for any search phrase.
+The easiest way to do this is to use Google Keyword Planner, a free tool showing you an estimate for any search phrase.
 (Although Keyword Planner is free, you may need to set up an AdWords account to gain access.)

-For example, I noticed that “small dog toys” receive 590 monthly searches — higher than any other related combination of words.
-However, I’m still not totally ready to start writing about this topic.
+For example, I noticed that “small dog toys” receives 590 monthly searches—higher than any other related combination of words.
+However, I’m still not ready to start writing about this topic.
 First, I need to do some research.

 2. Research the competition.